pmarkert/hyperpotamus/docs/actions/foreach.md

 When `parallel` procesing is utilized, the order of processing results is not guaranteed.

 #### Session context isolation
 Each iteration of a foreach loop is provided with an independent copy/clone of the session context.
-This is important because to prevent actions from one iteration from inadvertently affecting the state of other iterations.
-This is even more critical when processing actions in parallel.
+This is important to prevent actions from one iteration from inadvertently affecting the state in use by other iterations.
+This isolation is even more critical when processing actions in parallel.

 Because each iteration receives it's own copy of the session context, this increases the memory requirements of the application.
 Be careful when using parallelism with very large arrays, especially if the session state is large.